Japanese Breakfast: 2017–2018: Soft Sounds from Another Planet

 On May 4, 2017, Japanese Breakfast released the single "Machinist" and announced the upcoming release of a second studio album, Soft Sounds from Another Planet, whose lyrics are largely concerned with Zauner's detachment and trauma.
 The song "Boyish" was released as a single on June 7, 2017.
 A third single from the album, "Road Head", was released on July 6, 2017.
 The full album was released on July 14, 2017.
 To promote the album, the band released a video game, "Japanese BreakQuest", in which the main character, "J-Brekkie", gathers a band to prevent an alien invasion.
 The game was developed by Zauner and game designer Elaine Fath, and uses songs from the album, rendered as 8-bit MIDI tracks by Peter Bradley.
 To support the album, Japanese Breakfast toured Oceania, Asia and North America from 2017 to 2019.
-Along the way, the band opened for English shoegaze band Slowdive, American musician (Sandy) Alex G, and Canadian duo Tegan and Sara.
+Along the way, the band opened for English shoegaze band Slowdive, American musician Alex G, and Canadian duo Tegan and Sara.

 On October 19, 2017, a music video for "Body is a Blade" was released.
 It was animated using old family photographs and video of Zauner visiting locations from the photos.
 She described it as "a really personal mixed media piece, almost like a moving scrapbook".
 On February 13, 2018, the music video for "Boyish" was released.
 It depicts a girl going to a high school dance, where Zauner and her band, accompanied by fellow indie musician Leslie Bear, are playing a set.
 The video also features a cameo appearance by musician Lindsey Jordan and was directed by Zauner, who at the time of its release described it as her "favorite video yet" and has retrospectively considered it to be her "magnum opus".